-Once you’ve made up your mind to create a company share scheme, the first questions you have about the process may look something like this:
+Once you’ve made up your mind to create a company share scheme, the first questions that spring to mind may look something like this:

-In this post, we will approach this subject step-by-step, first starting with the amount of equity you should reserve for your team.
+In this post, we will take you through step-by-step.
+First, starting with the amount of equity you should reserve for your team.

 How much equity should you set aside for your share scheme?